browserify/factor-bundle/readme.markdown

 where OPTIONS are:

-  -o  Output file that maps to a corresponding entry file at the same index
+  -o  Output FILE or CMD that maps to a corresponding entry file at the same
+      index.
+CMDs are executed with $FILE set to the corresponding input file.

   -e  Entry file to use, overriding the entry files listed in the original
       bundle.